Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/nerissa-entry.md

 Her interactions with the other heroes were quite "normal" except for a certain knight who claimed to be "monitoring" her.
 This fumbling warrior accused her of being a witch, and their conversations were nothing but flirting (just kiss already).
 [Spoiler: they actually did].

 She also became assistant to her not-so suspicious guildmate, Ceres Fauna, who owned a convenience store and hosted a dubious raffle contest.
+Days have passed, she then encountered the Fuzzy One who bought quite a few tickets and then eventually accused her of scam due to a simple misunderstanding.
+This accusation led to the Fuzzy One putting a bounty on her head.
+She sought protection from the scarlet knight, Lady Bloodflame who then promised to do so.
+Even then, she got killed by the Phoenix, and thus became a ghost, roaming around... seeking justice for her untimely death.

+While in her ghost form, she discovered some rather interesting secrets of the kingdom, which has put the motivation of the king to destroy the Stains into question.
+Was it actually to save the Kingdom?
+Or he had some other vain plans in mind?
+Nerissa confronted her friends regarding this, a few believed but Lady Bloodflame, refused and claimed to remain loyal to the king no matter what.

 ### Chapter 2